SaintsConnor/SaintsConnor/README.md

 - 🌱 I’m currently learning bash scripting
 - 📫 How to reach me on discord @ connor2597

-A bit about me:
-I am a 18 year old student at my local college in the UK, studying IT.
-In my free time, I run a college group, focused on cybersecurity and have placed 3rd in the UK WorldSkills CyberSecurity Competition
+I am a 18 year old student at the University of Plymouth in the UK, studying IT.

-I also partake in other CTF events with Various Groups, and often place within the top 15% at a minimum.
-Over my time as a competitor I have learned a large amount, one such example is within the 2023 cyber apocolypse ran by Hackthebox, is when I personally developed and successfully executed a buffer overflow script to obtain remote code execution.

-Community's I'm apart of:
-- AskerDyne
-- Pesters.UK

 What I am currently working on
 - PythonRemote ( https://github.com/SaintsConnor/PythonRemote )